-I chop the Pumpkin cubes fairly large, about 2.5cm (one inch) square and the Potato smaller as it takes a little longer to cook if all is the same size and you might end up with a mushy Pumpkin stew.
+I chop the Pumpkin cubes fairly large.
+About 2.5cm (one inch) square.
+But the Potato smaller as it takes a little longer to cook if all is the same size and you might end up with a mushy Pumpkin stew.

 Beef and Pumpkin Stew

 1.)
-Heat the Butter in a large pot – saute the Onion until soft – remove the Onion and keep side.
+Heat the Butter in a large pot – saute the Onion until soft – remove the Onion and keep aside

 Serve over rice, mashed potatoes or pasta.